Rise in sick days at Comhairle nan Eilean Siar 'a concern'

 The Audit Scotland report said: "The report notes that the comhairle is not clear what the underlying cause is for the increase in sickness absence, and that while quarterly reporting on sickness absence has started this is not done consistently across departments.

-"The comhairle acknowledges these findings, and is in the process of upgrading the payroll and human resources system and processes to enable analysis and monitoring systems to be implemented."'Needs to improve'
+"The comhairle acknowledges these findings, and is in the process of upgrading the payroll and human resources system and processes to enable analysis and monitoring systems to be implemented."

 The Accounts Commission said the comhairle had to address the rising number of sickness absences.